git-maintenance(1) — Linux manual page

 the multi-pack-index feature.
 In order to prevent race

-conditions with concurrent Git commands, it follows a
+conditions with concurrent Git commands, it follows a two-step

-to delete pack-files unreferenced by the multi-pack-index
+pack-files unreferenced by the multi-pack-index file.
+Second,

-option for the repack subcommand in git-multi-pack-index(1).
+repack subcommand in git-multi-pack-index(1).
+The default

-attempts to repack all pack-files into a single pack-file.
+repack all pack-files into a single pack-file.

 pack-refs